Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 Two of 60 rock tombs at Fornos de Algodres, north Portugal.

-Rock tombs in England and Portugal are dated to medieval times.
+Officially, Portugal's rock tombs are dated to medieval times.
+So are France and England's.
 Italy's rock tombs are credited to both medieval times and to the mysterious pre-Roman Etrurians.
 The Romans allegedly conquered the Etrurians from around 500 BC onwards.
+Making their rock tombs up to 2,500 years old:

 La Necropoli dei Morticelli, Vasanello, Italy.
 Source

-This is in the centre of Trancoso village.
-Not all rock tombs are hidden away in the countryside.
-The biggest rock tomb complex on the Iberian peninsular lies beneath a village:
+Yet the biggest rock tomb complex on the Iberian peninsular lies in a village:

 See the stone cross on the right?
 With the troughs and jars next to it.
 Tap on the image to pull up a larger version.